 Pursuant to Commission Resolution G-06-13 Caltrans may allocate up to 120 percent of the programmed construction funds to SHOPP safety projects.
-Caltrans shall bring forward for Commission consideration any safety project with a construction allocation greater than or equal to 120 percent of the programmed amount.
+Caltrans shall bring forward for Commission consideration any safety project with a construction allocation greater than 120 percent of the programmed amount.